bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 path point and centered horizontally.
 Without the option, it defaults to 'urt'.

--   \drawlabel.top   -  top
+-   \drawlabel.u   -  top
--   \drawlabel.bot   -  bottom
+-   \drawlabel.b   -  bottom
--   \drawlabel.lft   -  left
+-   \drawlabel.c   -  centering the text
--   \drawlabel.rt    -  right
+-   \drawlabel.l   -  left
--   \drawlabel.ulft  -  upper left
+-   \drawlabel.r   -  right
--   \drawlabel.llft  -  lower left
+-   \drawlabel.ul  -  upper left
--   \drawlabel.urt   -  upper right
+-   \drawlabel.bl  -  lower left
--   \drawlabel.lrt   -  lower right
+-   \drawlabel.ur   -  upper right
--   \drawlabel.ctr   -  centering the text
+-   \drawlabel.br   -  lower right

 It is also possible to express the fact that each path point is to show a different piece of text, by placing double backslashes inside the text, such